trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 For **android** you can use PCAPdroid: https://play.google.com/store/apps/details?id=com.emanuelef.remote_capture&hl=en&gl=US

-You should see all connections `closed` and status showing all DNS and not any TLS connections in all apps. (open and use apps for PCAPdroid to scan)
+You should see all connections `closed` and status showing all `DNS port 53` and not any TLS port 443 connections from all apps. (open and use apps for PCAPdroid to scan)

 **[⬆ Return to contents ⬆](#table-of-contents)**